 The big one in the center is facing bottom up, because we will be placing a vase with a candle on it as the center focal point.
 This is optional.
 You can get creative with any decorations in the center!

 Pour water into each jar till they are filled halfway , this will help keep the garden clippings fresh for much longer.

 If you plan to give them as a gifts, then it’s a good idea to use floral foam blocks like these because they are easier to transport.Put plastic liner inside the crate, then soak the floral foam blocks and place them inside the liner to replace the cans of water.

-Step 2: Add a focal point to the DIY Christmas centerpiece
+Step 2: Add a focal point in the table arrangement

 I used pillar candles inside a glass vase here.

-Step 3: Add botanical clippings to our DIY Christmas centerpiece
+Step 3: Add botanical clippings to our DIY centerpiece

 Of course we need evergreens for our Christmas table decorations!
 You probably have a lot more choices of gorgeous conifers than what I can find here on the coast in Southern California!

 I did manage to find some Italian Cypress!